Galapagos Islands Small Group Tours

 Intimate groups (under 12 people) guarantee close wildlife encounters across Galapagos.
 While snorkeling at Academy Bay or hiking Santa Cruz highlands, certified naturalist guides provide personalized attention for both solo travelers and couples.

-Duration 7 days Destinations Quito, Santa Cruz Island, San Cristóbal Island, Lobos Island Age Range 8 to 89 year olds Group Size Max Group Size 16 Group Type Group Operator Adventure Journeys From
+Duration 7 days Destinations Quito, Santa Cruz Island, San Cristóbal Island, Lobos Island Age Range Ages 8+ Group Size Max Group Size 16 Group Type Group Operator Adventure Journeys From

 Galapagos Multisport